1.3. Reference Type Examples¶

 The first two lines of code are similar to the previous question (with the names changed).
 After line 2 executes, our diagram would look like this:

-When we execute line 3 (chris.setName("Chris")
+When we execute line 3 (chris.setName("Chris")), we are

-changing the our calling object chris
+changing the our calling object chris.
+Our

 updated diagram should look like this:

-When we execute line 4 (System.out.println(joe.getName());
+When we execute line 4 (System.out.println(joe.getName());),

-the object referred to by variable joe
+the object referred to by variable joe now has chris set

 as its name.
 So, our output will be Chris.